PollyHannah/Phylogenomic-study/README.md

 To save time, I didn't manually check every annotation for every genome.
 Head to the directory [`annotation_check`](https://github.com/PollyHannah/Phylogenomic-study/tree/main/annotation_check) for information including; the annotations I manually checked for each genomes, how i decided which annotations I kept, edited or removed, a list of the annotations which I edited or removed, the genomes removed from my analysis due to assumed sequencing or assembly errors (and why), and how I processed proteome files to get them into a format ready for the next step of the pipeline.

 ## Part Two: Core gene analysis
-This is where we take the freshly re-annotated sequences and identify a set of core genes using OrthoFinder (again).
+This is where we take the freshly re-annotated sequences and identify a set of core genes with the help of OrthoFinder.

 ### Sort proteome files by taxonomic level
 We run Orthofinder three times - once each with genomes at the family, genus and species level.
 To do this we need to sort the proteomes we generated as part of 'Part One: re-annotation and quality check' into three sperate directories.